Karmavil/cpp-project-template/README.md

 * I usually use CMake.
 * I like this particular clang-format style.
-* I like to use a VSCode tasks mixed with Makefile because CMake Tools extension for VSCode uses a [more agnostic approach](https://vector-of-bool.github.io/docs/vscode-cmake-tools/kits.html) and I don't feel confortable with the ouput.
+* I like to use a VSCode tasks mixed with Makefile because CMake Tools extension for VSCode uses a [more agnostic approach](https://vector-of-bool.github.io/docs/vscode-cmake-tools/kits.html) and I don't feel comfortable with the ouput.
 Call me lazy but I don't like  `ninja` and I don't know how to tell vscode that I don't want to use it ("CMake Tools will prefer Ninja if it is present unless configured otherwise.").

-> I have F4 bound to run tasks.
+> I have `F4` bound to run tasks.

 ## Dependencies